-The total points available for the course is 585 points.
+Total points for the course is 565 points.
 There is no extra credit available in this course, so don't ask.
+You will need at least 393 points to pass the course.

-Assignments = 190 points (Each assignment is worth 20 points, except the first assignment which is worth only 10 points.
-A total of 10 written assignments)
+Assignments = 150 points (Each assignment is worth 20 points, except the first assignment which is worth only 10 points.
+A total of 8 written assignments)

-Discussions = 115 points (Each discussion is worth 10 or 15 points/11 total discussions)
+Discussions = 135 points (Each discussion is worth 10 or 15 points/12 total discussions)

-Quizzes = 180 points (Each module contains a multiple-choice quiz (10 or 20 questions each).
+Quizzes = 180 points Each module contains a multiple-choice quiz (10 or 20 questions each).
 There are 14 quizzes.
 These quizzes are intended to help you review the material.
 The quizzes will open at the beginning of the module and close on the due date of the module.
 No late quizzes allowed.
 You have two attempts on each quiz, but only the highest score will be used in your class grade.
-There are fourteen quizzes.
 I do not give you the answers to the quizzes because they are open book quizzes, but after the due date of the module, it will show you which questions you missed and you should go back and look for these answers.
 If you want to ask me about a specific question that you are having trouble with, please do so.
 Don't forget to click the "finish" button when you are done with the quiz, or it will not be graded.
+(Warning: do not leave the quiz while you are taking it or before you finish it, or that will count as one of your attempts.)